danousna/MyPass/README.md

 ### Version 1

-Version 1 is a command line interface.
+V1 is just a command line interface.
 You access your accounts with various commands.

-Tools
-1. Parser or something to recognize with which argurment program is called.
-2. Read and write functions.

 Commands
 1. mypass -init